 Jaden Phillips was six months old when his father passed away.

-Then and there, his mother Trishana Deleon and his maternal grandmother Andrea Crosdale knew they had to pull together to make the young man the best version of himself.
+His mother Trishana Deleon and maternal grandmother Andrea Crosdale knew they had to pull together to make the young man the best version of himself.

 They now beam with pride.